cosmos/cosmos-sdk/docs/architecture/adr-005-modular-server.md

   cfg := app.GetConfig(ctx.Viper)
   // ...

+  // 1.
+Create application-specific server
   server := app.NewServer(clientCtx, ctx.Logger, cfg)

+  // 2.
+Register routes from each service
-  // NOTE: routes are registered regardless if the service is enabled or not server.RegisterRoutes()
+  // NOTE: routes are registered regardless if the service is enabled or not if err := server.RegisterServices(); err != nil {
+    return err
+  }

-  // start each of the services.
+  // 3.
+Start each of the services.
   // NOTE: each service must check if it's enabled via the configuration if err := server.Start(cfg); err != nil {
     return err